fedoranimus/todoist-api/source/includes/_users.md

 Parameter | Description
 --------- | -----------
-reason_for_delete | A reason for deletion, that is used for sending feedback back to us (a string value).
+reason_for_delete | A reason for deletion, that is used for sending feedback back to Todoist (a string value).

 ## Update user's properties